bnesiba/codebase-reader/README.md

 # codebase-reader
-hackathon project to interrogate codebases
+hackathon project to interrogate codebases - Uses Python + LangChain + FastAPI
 Built for a 2 day internal ai hackathon with the topic 'developer productivity'.